 Wrought iron tie bar removed during restoration work in 1995/6 from William Adam’s Mausoleum in Greyfriars Churchyard, Edinburgh.
-The picture shows the wider end where it forms a square section where it joined the horizontal bars.
+The picture shows the wider end where it forms a square section where it is joined to the horizontal bars.
 The tie bar strengthened the masonry construction.
 The bar is 2 m long and tapers from 40 mm diameter at the top to 30 mm diameter at the bottom.

 For a photograph of the mausoleum following the restoration work click here